Xu Hai: Biography

 When Xu arrived on the coast, he joined forces with the Satsuma pirates Chen Dong and Ye Ma (葉麻) to lay siege to Zhapu in northern Zhejiang.
 Upon hearing news of the mobilization of government forces, Xu moved inland to the border of Songjiang, Huzhou, and Jiaxing prefectures in order to take advantage of the situation and plunder the surrounding regions.
-In response, Hu withdrew his troops closer to the pirates, but Xu launched a surprise attack and defeated a government troop of 900 soldiers under the command of General Zong Li.
+Hu withdrew his troops closer to the pirates, but Xu launched a surprise attack and defeated a government troop of 900 soldiers commanded by Zong Li.
 Despite their initial success, the pirates were unable to capture the nearby county town of Tongxiang, where the Ming forces were led by the Grand Coordinator of Zhejiang, Yuan Wu, and the local county magistrate.
 Despite having siege weapons and artillery, the pirates were unsuccessful in their attempts to take the city, and tensions began to rise between Xu and Chen.
 Taking advantage of this rift, Hu established contact with both leaders and sowed seeds of distrust between them.
 Through bribes, false promises of official status, and the offer of a chance to sail back to Japan, Hu was able to turn Xu against his allies.
 He also spread false rumors of a rebellion among Xu's subordinates and even went as far as to bribe Xu's mistresses to slander Chen and Ye.
-Eventually, Xu turned on his former allies and handed them over to the authorities.
+Xu turned on his former allies and handed them over to the authorities.
 Hu then had Chen and Ye write letters to their loyalists, falsely claiming that Xu was planning to betray and kill them.
 At the same time, he gave Xu copies of these letters, making Xu believe that Hu was defending his interests.
-As a result, Chen and Ye's followers in Pinghu rebelled against Xu.
+Chen and Ye's followers in Pinghu rebelled against Xu.
 Hu quickly joined the fray with his army, which was reinforced by newly arrived Miao warriors.
 In the ensuing battle on 29 September, approximately 1,600 pirates were killed.
 Xu's body was found in a nearby stream, and Chen, Ye, and Xu's brother were all executed in Jiaxing on 10 October.